hzzzzzhappy/MMF-M3AD/README.md

 # Easy3AD
 Hope you find this a useful baseline!
 The framework is simple and easy to extend for your own projects.
 This is the official implementation of the paper "Easy3AD: A Unified 3D Anomaly Detection Method Based on Group-level Feature Fusion Reconstruction for Diversity Constraint".
-Any questions, please email Hanzhe Liang via [2023362051@email.szu.edu.cn](2023362051@email.szu.edu.cn).
+Any questions, please email Hanzhe Liang via [2023362051@email.szu.edu.cn](2023362051@email.szu.edu.cn) at Shenzhen University.

 Hanzhe Liang, Can Gao, Bingyang Guo, Linlin Shen, Jinbao Wang.